drustanyjt/falcon2.0/README.md

 This fork serves to store the amendments I made during my research of converting text-2-SPARQL.
 It primarily contains the code needed to generate datasets of annotated queries using Falcon2.0.
+The main difference is that the reranking algorithm using a Wikidata SPARQL endpoint is commented out.
+(Making requests to online Wikidata endpoints is either slow or rate limited.
+Creating a locally hosted version might be possible, officially with [Blazegraph](https://github.com/wikimedia/wikidata-query-rdf/blob/master/docs/getting-started.md), or other [methods](https://wikidataworkshop.github.io/2022/papers/Wikidata_Workshop_2022_paper_4558.pdf) but it takes upwards of a week to load a full dump and a large amount of disk space.)

 ## Environment Setup